MaxwellSalmon/Omicron35/README.md

 texcheck.py <interior/exterior/hangar>
 ```
 This will show the different times for a scene with unique textures, missing textures and general texture irregularities.
 The argument for the scene has some shortcuts, like `i`, `e` and `h`.

+### The developer console
+Press 'f1' to open the developer console.
+While in here, type '?' and enter to see a list of commands.
+To see the usage of a command, type '? command'.
+To add a new command, go to `commands.py` and write your function, which needs to return a string.
+In The two dictionaries, you write which keyword should trigger each warning and the help string for the command.

 ### License